Michael Davis (bassist): MC5

 After dropping out of the fine arts program at Wayne State University, Davis became the bassist for the MC5 in 1964, replacing original bassist Pat Burrows when singer Rob Tyner and guitarist Wayne Kramer decided that they liked Davis's style and wanted him in the band.
 He played on the band's three original albums, including their debut Kick Out the Jams, and remained in the group until 1972.
-In 1975–6, Davis spent time in Kentucky's Lexington Federal Prison on a drug charge, where he was unexpectedly reunited with Wayne Kramer.
+In 1975–76, Davis spent time in Kentucky's Lexington Federal Prison on a drug charge, where he was unexpectedly reunited with Wayne Kramer.

 Destroy All Monsters

-Upon his release from prison, Davis joined the Ann Arbor-based art noise band Destroy All Monsters at the urging of friend Ron Asheton, of The Stooges.
+Upon his release from prison, Davis joined the Ann Arbor-based proto-punk art noise band Destroy All Monsters at the urging of friend Ron Asheton, of The Stooges.

 Davis spent seven years with Destroy All Monsters, penning the underground punk hits "Nobody Knows", "Meet the Creeper", "Little Boyfriend", "Rocking The Cradle" and "Fast City" among others.
 The band recorded and released on Cherry Red Records, toured the U.K., and then broke up.